 There are no categorical outcomes.
 Key measures are all continuous outcomes, and are described in detail in the next section.
-They will be analyzed according to pre- versus post-stimulation means.
+They will be analyzed according to pre- versus post-stimulation means and also in sham versus active stimulation.
 We will also report standard errors for each outcome.
 Key outcomes have multiple associated measures.
 Multiple measures will be used to assess reliability by parallel forms.

 We will use standard frequentist cut-offs of $p < 0.05$ for all statistical tests, correcting for multiple comparisons.
-Key t-tests will include pre-post distinctions in E/I balance measures, working memory performance measures, and measures of criticality.
+Key t-tests will include pre-post and sham-versus-active distinctions in E/I balance measures, oculomotor control task performance measures, and measures of criticality.

-Covariates of no interest to be included are sex and age which we will incorporate via multiple regression to ask whether cTBS alters key outcomes (described in the next session).
+Covariates of no interest to be included are sex and age which we will incorporate via multiple regression to ask whether rTMS alters key outcomes (described in the next session).